Davos elites struggle for answers as Trump era dawns

 PACE OF CHANGE

-Suma Chakrabarti, president of the European Bank for Reconstruction and Development (EBRD), believes a "modern version of globalization" is possible but acknowledges it will take time to emerge.
+Suma Chakrabarti, president of the European Bank for Reconstruction and Development (EBRD), believes a "modern version of globalisation" is possible but acknowledges it will take time to emerge.

 "It is going to be a long haul in persuading a lot of people that there is a different approach.
 But you don't have to throw the baby out with the bath water," he told Reuters.